CGHE Annual Conference

 Some countries, such as England, Canada and Australia, have chosen a high-tuition/high-aid funding model, often predicated on income-contingent student loans.
 Others, including much of Europe, have opted for low-tuition models to prioritise affordability, though there is also a growing private sector.
 Emerging economies in Africa, Latin America and Asia see rapid higher education expansion and differentiation, with fierce competition for the free or low-fee elite public universities, alongside growing tuition-charging private HE provision.
 Chile, South Africa, and the Philippines have recently implemented income-targeted free-tuition policies, highlighting the failings of previous systems.
 There is much to learn from these different models and the shared challenge of protecting the public good dimensions of higher education amidst constrained state finances.

-Full details of the themed panels, along with registration links for F2F and online participation will be available in December 2025.
+Full details of the themed panels will be available soon.

 * The Opening plenary, celebrating Claire’s work, will be a free and public event online.